siddontang/mixer/README.md

 You must set some roules for a schema to let mixer decide how to route the sql to different node to be executed.

 Mixer uses ```table + key``` to route.
 Duplicate rule for a table is not allowed.

+When a sql needs to be routed, mixer does below step:

++ Parse sql and find the operated table.
++ No rule for the table, mixer use default rule.
++ Rule exists, mixer try to route it with the specified key.

 Rule has three types: default, hash and range.

 A schema must have a default rule with only one node assigned.
-Any sql which can not be routed will use the default rule.

 For hash and range routing you can see the example below.